tastetest/ascent/readme.md

 -- CREATE FULL REWRITE --
     1. Update Package Versions to be compatible with BEVY 0.9.0 -- completed
     2. Rewrite Player.rs and Main.rs
-    3. fix ldtk to spawn collisions properly
+    3. fix ldtk to spawn collisions properly -- this is what we are working on
     4. remove unnecessary files/functions
     5. implement brand new AI
     6. fix player controller